• Skip to main content

 Thanks so much for visiting Grits and Pinecones!

-A jar of jezebel sauce with a spoon.
+A jar of jezebel sauce with a spoon on a cutting board with a festive holiday napkin.

 Classic Jezebel Sauce Recipe